morningred88/AWS/CloudWatch_CloudTrail_notes.md

 * You cannot read the events directly from S3, you can download and unzip it, the event is written in json.
 * But you can use Athena to analyze the CloudTrail events.

+### Export a trail to CloudWatch logs

+* If you don't have cloudtrail log group in CloudWatch, it will create a log group.
+The event in a CloudTrail is going to be written in one log stream.

+* You can read the event directly